Shamiso by Brian Chikwava (Hardback ISBN 9781805301271) book cover

 Zimbabwean girl meets gender-fluid Afro-Brit boy.
 They can’t stand each other but fall hopelessly in love, before being traumatised into separate paths by their mutual prejudices

 Quirky, challenging and mischievous, this tender coming-of-age story brilliantly examines selfhood, love and the many shapes family can take.
-From first moments to final steps, Shamiso is a thought-provoking, blazing work of modern existence and all its contradictions.
+From first moments to final steps, Shamiso is a shimmering, blazing work of modern existence and all its contradictions.

 “Witty, inventive and sensual”